jlindsey/scapeshift/README.md

 Since Wizards doesn't want to make an API for this system for various reasons, I've gone ahead and made a pseudo-API here.

+Scapeshift uses the delightful Nokogiri gem to parse and scrape the various Oracle pages, generating (most commonly) a SortedSet of Scapeshift::Card objects containing the card data.
+In the case of expansion sets, formats, etc. Scapeshift returns a SortedSet of strings.

 Usage
 -----